ReinhardFrie/NHT-EMEA/index.rst

   <strong><font color="red">Do not start any labs before being told to do so by your
   instructor.</font></strong><br><br>

-Welcome to Nutanix New Hire Training!
+Welcome to the Nutanix 201 Workshop!
 Carefully review the **Overview** section of each lab before proceeding with the exercise.

 .. note::
   Shown screenshots are there for example purposes!
 Use **your** information!